Liver detox - a hot topic

 Finally, the herb milk thistle is rich in antioxidants which help scavenge free radicals which can damage your body cells, so this may also prove useful.

 Kelp tablets are also a nice addition for any detox programme.
-Kelp is an excellent food source of many vitamins and minerals which can support the functions of the liver.
+Kelp is an excellent food source of many vitamins and minerals which can support metabolic processes in the body.

 So there we have it: eliminate + incorporate + introduce herbs – three simple steps to a liver detox!
 We suggest trying to eliminate toxins and introduce nutrient packed foods on an ongoing basis rather than just for a specific period of ‘detox.’
 The herbal additions can be nice to add into your programme as necessary, to give your liver a little boost.
 Good luck!